umayeras/webapi-boilerplate/README.md

 ### Installing
 - Pull the repo, open it in Visual Studio, Rider or VS Code.
 - Restore NuGet packages.
-- Change connection string on WebAppDbContext/OnConfiguring
+- Change connection string on WebApp/appsettings.json
-- Create a table as named Sample on your database.
 - Modify nlog.config file. (where to store log files, rules etc.)

 ## License